mdn/content/files/en-us/web/api/wgsllanguagefeatures/index.md

 - `readonly_and_readwrite_storage_textures`

   - : When available, allows the `"read-only"` and `"read-write"` [`storageTexture.access`](/en-US/docs/Web/API/GPUDevice/createBindGroupLayout#access) values to be set when specifying storage texture bind group entry types in a bind group layout.
-These enable WSGL code to read storage textures, and read/write storage textures, respectively.
+These enable WGSL code to read storage textures, and read/write storage textures, respectively.

 - `unrestricted_pointer_parameters`